 Brian J. Winnie, D.M.A.

-Dr. Brian J. Winnie is the Director of Choral Studies and Director of the Summer Music Institute at Western Illinois University where he supervises the graduate choral conducting program, teaches undergraduate and graduate courses in choral conducting and choral literature, and conducts the Chamber Singers and the "flagship" ensemble, the University Singers.
-He is also the artistic director of withonevoice, a professional non-profit vocal ensemble of 16 singers based in Illinois with special focus on singing in diverse vocal qualities.
+Dr. Brian J. Winnie is the Director of Choral Studies at Western Illinois University where he supervises the graduate choral conducting program, teaches undergraduate and graduate courses in choral conducting and choral literature, and conducts the Chamber Singers, Treble Choir, and the "flagship" ensemble, the University Singers.
+He is also the artistic director and founder of withonevoice, a professional, non-profit vocal ensemble of 16 singers based in Illinois with special focus on singing in diverse vocal qualities and commissions.
 He previously served as the Director of Choral Activities & Voice and was chair of the music department at Southwestern College in Winfield, KS.
 Prior to his tenure in higher education, Dr. Winnie was the Artistic Director of ChoralSounds NW, a community choir based in Burien, WA, and he taught for seven years in public education at both the middle and high school levels.

-An active festival conductor and adjudicator, Dr. Winnie has been artist-in-residence in Ekaterinburg, Russia and has worked with festival choirs throughout the United States in Pennsylvania, Missouri, Wisconsin, Illinois, Ohio, Washington, Kansas, and Alaska.
-He is a frequent guest lecturer/workshop leader and has presented at International, Regional, and State Conferences on "Contemporary Vocal Technique in the Choral Rehearsal," "Redefining the Choral Warm-Up," and "21st-Century Choral Pedagogy."
+An active festival conductor and adjudicator, Dr. Winnie has been artist-in-residence in Ekaterinburg, Russia and has worked with festival choirs throughout the United States in Pennsylvania, Missouri, Wisconsin, Illinois, Ohio, Washington, Kansas, Oregon, Kansas, and Alaska.
+He is a frequent guest lecturer/workshop leader and has presented internationally and nationally on "Contemporary Vocal Technique in the Choral Rehearsal," "Redefining the Choral Warm-Up," and "21st-Century Choral Pedagogy."
 Dr. Winnie has published articles in the Voice and Speech Review, Choral Journal, Voice Foundation Newsletter, International Choral Bulletin, and ChorTeach, and he is the editor and contributing author to The Choral Conductor's Companion and The Voice Teacher's Cookbook: Creative Recipes for Teachers of Singing both published by Meredith Music Publications and distributed by GIA Publications.